AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 });
 ```

-Here is a sample where {api:anychart.format#number}anychart.format.number(){} is used to present label in a desired way:
+Here is a sample where {api:anychart.format#number}anychart.format.number(){api} is used to present label in a desired way:

 {sample}CS\_TextFormatter\_05\_1{sample}